dario-digregorio/flutter_github_actions/README.md

     platform :ios do
       lane :deploy do
         pilot(
-          skip_waiting_for_build_processing: true, # Skip waiting so we don't waist precious build time
+          skip_waiting_for_build_processing: true, # Skip waiting so we don't waste precious build time
           changelog: "This build was uploaded using fastlane",
           ipa: "../build/ios/ipa/flutter_github_actions.ipa" # Path to your IPA file )